ibm-cloud-docs/openwhisk/openwhisk_alarms.md

 <tr>
 <tr>
 <td><code>--param timezone</code></td>
 <td>Optional: Replace <code>&lt;timezone&gt;</code> with a string that specifies the timezone.
 The actual time to fire the trigger will then be modified relative to the specified timezone.
 If the timezone is invalid, an error is thrown.
-You can check all timezones available at the Moment Timezone Website (http://momentjs.com/timezone/docs/#/data-loading/getting-zone-names).</td>
+You can check all timezones available at the [Moment Timezone Website](http://momentjs.com/timezone/docs/#/data-loading/getting-zone-names).</td>
 </tr>
 <tr>
 <td><code>--param trigger_payload</code></td>